 Voting stickers have been around since 1986, but started to gain popularity during the tight 2000 Bush-Gore race with its disputed outcome.
 Social media has taken this colorful representation of voting to another level.
 Not every jurisdiction offers stickers; at 15 cents a pop, the cost adds up when ordering for thousands or millions.

 But it might be worth it if voter participation increases.
 Facebook experimented with a clickable "I Voted!" button with somewhat amazing results.
-Researchers from the University of California San Diego tested different versions of the button on 61 million Facebook users back in 2010.
+In 2010, researchers from the University of California San Diego tested different versions of the button on 61 million Facebook.
 When Facebook users were shown six profile pics of friends who had already voted, they were 2.08 percent more likely to click the "I Voted!" button themselves, than those who just received the information encouraging voting but no pictures of friends.

 What's the take-home message?
-If we want to increase voter turnout in America — among the lowest in developed countries — we just need more stickers.
+If we want to increase voter turnout in America — among the lowest in developed countries — maybe we just need to hand out more stickers.
 Gold stars wouldn't hurt either.